solarwinds/appoptics-apm-node/CONTRIBUTING.md

 The dev environment for [appoptics-apm](https://github.com/appoptics/appoptics-apm-node) requires node (12+ preferred), docker and docker-compose, and a bash shell.
-It's generally easiest to work at a bash command prompt for editing and running tests from that prompt that interact with exposed ports from the docker containers created by the `docker-compose.yml` file.
+It's generally easiest to work at a bash command prompt for editing and running tests from that prompt that interact with exposed ports from the docker containers created by the `docker-compose.yml` file. `nvm` is not strictly required but is highly recommended; `env.sh` expects `nvm` to be installed.

+The tests run using `mocha` and `expect` (from `chai`).
+A few older tests use `should`.
+If modifying a test that uses `should` convert it to use `expect`.

 You should follow the eslint configuration in `.eslintrc.json`.
 The `semi` rule is just a warning because many files were written with a no-semicolon style but all new code should adhere to the rule.
+The rule to insert a space between a function name and the opening parenthesis, e.g., `function apm ()` but not when calling a function, `apm()`, is to make it easier to search for function definitions.

+`env.sh` implements various settings that can be helpful.
+The file is the primary documentation.

 ### Setup